 The first thing is to assess her amount of flow using her history of soaked sanitary products.
 Next you need to know whether or not she has postural symptoms (dizzy or palpitations with standing).
 Finally, reassure her that you and she will work together to solve the heavy bleeding problem.

-If she describes heavy flow and especially if she has any postural symptoms, instruct her to drink several extra cups of salty fluids such as tomato or vegetable juices or bouillon type soups.
+If she describes very heavy flow and especially if she has any postural symptoms, instruct her to drink several extra cups of salty fluids such as tomato or vegetable juices or bouillon type soups.
 Next tell her to take at least one tablet (200 mg) of ibuprofen every four to six hours.
 (If she is having dysmenorrhea then the ibuprofen, to be effective for cramps, must be taken frequently enough to stay ahead of them.)
-Non-steroidal anti-inflammatories decrease the amount of flow by 25-30% by altering the endometrial prostaglandin balance (9).
+Non-steroidal anti-inflammatories decrease the amount of flow by 25-50% by altering the endometrial prostaglandin balance (9).
 Also have her start taking one tablet of iron a day.
 If her ferritin is low or if hemoglobin or hematocrit are low she should continue this for one year to replete her iron stores.

 You will need to arrange for her to have an urgent assessment of her blood count and iron stores.
-You also need to examine her so do both in the same visit.
+You also need to examine her and should do both in the same visit.
 You can measure blood pressure and pulse after she has been lying down and resting for five minutes and then after one and three minutes of quiet standing.
 Remember that the maximum pulse increase with standing is 20 beats a minute.
 That is the most likely abnormal finding in a young person with volume depletion.

 What medical ways can I treat menorrhagia?